vasha54/vasha54/README.md

 **2021-2022** Combiomed Digital Medical Technology.
 Developer. *Havana*.
 Module developer Module-Machine (HMI) of the Software for the Control and Monitoring of the Artificial Fan for COVID-19 patients.

-**2021--2023** Pre -University Institute of Exact Sciences of Matanzas.
-Computer contest coach. *Matanzas*
+**2021--2023** Vocational Preuniversity Institute of Exact Sciences *Carlos Marx* of Matanzas.
+Competitive programming coach. *Matanzas*

 ## Teaching